AndreasPK/AndreasPK.github.io/apkblog/wip/2019-07-10-GHC-Internals-Pointer-tagging.md

 runtime performance.

-This works very well, however sometimes leaves us with a small overhead in cases where we know (parts of) an argument will be evaluated.
+This works very well, however sometimes leaves us with a small overhead in cases where we know (parts of) an argument will be in WHNF already.
 Reducing this overhead is part of my summer project with Well-Typed and will be the topic of another post.